 Not only does this allow us to validate data changes via consensus rules, but it also allows us to view the entire history of changes to the data in a register and its ownership.
 It becomes an audit log for data, allowing users to see what that data looked like and who owned it at any point in time.

-The technology supports many use cases where a history of the data is required, e.g. supply chains, postal tracking, land/real estate deeds, car titles, certificates of authenticity, digital asset licensing, watermarking, wills, and records.
+The technology supports many use cases where a history of the data is required, e.g. supply chains, postal tracking, land/real estate deeds, car titles, certificates of authenticity, digital asset licensing, watermarking, wills, records, and more.

 Our virtual machine follows this architecture as an improvement to other blockchain-powered virtual machines such as the EVM (Ethereum Virtual Machine) that still use the older stack architecture.
 The improved efficiency gained through the use of registers makes developing on Nexus not only easier, but also much more efficient and scalable.